Easy Homemade Fudge Recipe (Ready in Minutes, No Thermometer Needed)

 Why I Love This Fudge Recipe

 This is one of those recipes that I keep in my back pocket for any occasion.
-It’s so reliable that I’ve stopped looking for other fudge recipes entirely.
+It’s so reliable that I don’t even bother with other fudge recipes anymore.
+This one never lets me down.

-There’s no boiling, no candy-making stress, and no risk of ruining a batch if you get distracted (which—let’s be honest—happens often around here).
-It always sets up beautifully and has a smooth, silky texture that people think came from hours of work.
+There’s no boiling, no candy-making stress, and no risk of ruining a batch if you get distracted (which, let’s be honest, happens often around here).
+It always sets up perfectly and tastes like you put in way more effort than you actually did.

 Tip: This fudge also makes a great edible gift.
 I like to cut it into squares, tuck a few into parchment-lined boxes, and add a handwritten label.
 It’s simple but heartfelt.